kyeah/Genetic-Fractals/README.md

 If you have issues linking the AntTweakBar library on compilation, follow these steps:

+For Linux:

         1. Manually run 'make' in libs/AntTweakBar/src/
         2. Add the libs/AntTweakBar/lib folder to your LD_LIBRARY_PATH

+For OSX:

+        1. Manually run `make -f Makefile.osx` in libs/AntTweakBar/src/

 Usage
 ============